williamouyang/okta.github.io/_source/_docs/how-to/byo_saml.md

 <a name="top"></a>
 ## Bring Your Own SAML App Certificate

-Okta Admins admin can upload their own SAML certificates to sign the assertion for Outbound SAML apps and to sign the AuthNRequest to decrypt assertion for Inbound SAML.
+Okta Admins admin can upload their own SAML certificates to sign the assertion for Outbound SAML apps and to sign the AuthNRequest and decrypt assertion for Inbound SAML.

-**Note:** SAML SP is referred to as Inbound SAML, and SAML IdP is referred to as Outbound SAML.
+**Note:** Okta as a SAML SP is referred to as Inbound SAML.
+Okta as a SAML IdP is referred to as Outbound SAML.

 ## Prerequisite

 {% api_lifecycle ea %}

-To use your own SAML certificate, update the key credential for the affected apps.
+To use your own SAML certificate, update the key credential for the affected apps or IdPs.
 Key rollover is an **Early Access** (EA) feature; contact Okta support to enable it.

 ### Inbound and Outbound SAML Applications